Strong Characterization for the Airy Line Ensemble: Density Estimates for Limit Shapes

 \subsection{Regularity Estimates for Limit Shapes}

 In this section we state the following two propositions providing estimates on the inverted height functions $G$ subject to the integral bound \Cref{integralmu0mu1} and gap bound \Cref{gapmu0mu1}.
-The first provides approximately matching bounds on the $y$-derivatives of $G$, and also shows that the arctic boundary $\gamma$ is uniformly concave; we establish it later in this section.
+The first provides approximately matching bounds on the $y$-derivatives of $G$, and also shows as \eqref{e:gammaconv} that the arctic boundary $\gamma$ is uniformly concave (namely, $\gamma''$ is bounded above and below, in the weak sense); we establish it later in this section.
 The second shows that the functions $u$ and $\varrho$ (recall \Cref{lmu} for their definitions) extend continuously to its arctic boundary; we establish it in \Cref{ProofContinuousu} below.

 \begin{prop} Adopt \Cref{integralmu0mu1} and \Cref{gapmu0mu1}.
 There exist constants $c = c(B)>0$ and $C=C(B) > 1$ such that the following two statements hold if $L \ge C$, for any real number $t \in [3B^{-1}, 1 - 3B^{-1}]$. \begin{enumerate} \item For any $y \in (0, B^5]$, we have $c y^{-1/3}\leq-\partial_y G(t,y)\leq 4By^{-1/3}$. \item For any real number $t' \in [3B^{-1}, 1-3B^{-1}]$, we have $\big| \gamma(t) - \gamma(t') \big| \le C|t-t'|$.
 Moreover, for any real numbers $t_0, s, \tau_0 \in \mathbb{R}$ with $3B^{-1}\leq t_0-\tau_0 <t_0+\tau_0 \leq 1-3B^{-1}$ and $s \in [-\tau_0, \tau_0]$, we have